 An interpreter can help you talk to your doctor if you don’t speak English.
 You may also want an interpreter if you speak only a little English.
 Or you can use one if you simply don’t feel comfortable talking to your doctor in English.

 There are some good electronic apps that can help you translate.
 But when it comes to medical language, a personal interpreter is better.
+The interpreters used in healthcare have special training.
+Also, anything you discuss in front of them is protected information, the same as it is with your doctor.

 As part of the Affordable Care Act (ACA), you may be entitled to an interpreter at no cost to you.
 Doctors are required to offer language assistant services to patients who have limited English proficiency (LEP).